Firestarter

 Review:

-This film starts with a father, played by David Keith, fleeing with his daughter, who is played by Drew Barrymore.
-There are three men in a car that are after them.
-The chase begins in a busy street and Keith gets into a taxi.
-We learn from the men in the car that they have to be careful; both of them have mental powers.
-Keith is able to make people do things they do not want to by looking them in the eyes.
+This starts with a father, Andrew McGee (David Keith), fleeing with his daughter Charlie (Drew Barrymore).
+Three men in a car are after them.
+We see the chase them along a busy street and our duo gets into a taxi.
+We learn from the men in the car that they must be careful, due to Andy and Charlie having superhuman abilities.
+He makes people do things with his mind.
 He uses this on the taxi driver, making him think that he gave him a $500 bill to drive them to the airport.

-They go inside and Keith explains to Barrymore that they are going to have to break the law for the good in order for them to get away.
-She doesn’t like it, but understands.
-Keith uses his mind to get a payphone to give up its quarters.
-While he is doing this, Barrymore watches a soldier be rude to a young woman who is pregnant.
-He is claiming the kid isn’t his and this upsets Barrymore.
-We then learn that she has the ability to make fires with her mind.
-She sets his shoes on fire.
-The pair flees after this happens.
-The agents show up soon after.
-They narrowly avoid getting caught by them and almost getting hit by a semi.
-They do end up using the money they took to get a hotel room.
+At the airport, these two go inside and Andy explains to Charlie that they're going to have to break the law for the good for them to get away.
+She doesn’t like it but understands that they're at a disadvantage.
+He uses his mind to get a payphone to give up its quarters.
+While he is doing this, Charlie watches a soldier be rude to a young woman who is pregnant.
+He is claiming the kid isn’t his and this upsets Charlie.
+This is a good show of how powerful she is and her emotions get the better of her.
+She sets the soldier's feet on fire.
+Using the power upsets her and there's a flashback to something that happens that still haunts her.